Skip to main content

 5. Add Images and Symbols

 Wherever possible, add small drawings or symbols.
 They don’t need to be artistic — a crown for monarchy, a hammer and sickle for communism, an atom for nuclear weapons.
-These visual triggers massively boost recall.
+Quick sketches.
+These visual triggers boost recall significantly, and the cognitive science backing this up (the picture superiority effect) is well established.

 Mind Mapping Different Types of History Questions